 While the motivation for our empirical and analytical work stems from the wine industry, our modeling perspective applies to a wide range of products and services.
-In the wine industry, the weather information for the upcoming vintage can be perceived as an information signal that causes a re-evaluation of the quality perception in the eyes of the consumers.
-There are various industries that have similar structures.
+In the wine industry, the weather information for the upcoming vintage can be perceived as an information signal that causes a reevaluation of the quality perception in the eyes of the consumers.
+Various industries have similar structures.
 In the technology industry, for example, the information regarding the release of new products often negatively influences the price of the current products.
 This is similar to the consequences of observing an improved weather condition during the growing season of the upcoming vintage.
 What is unique in our study, however, is that the upcoming vintage's weather information, when it is a relatively colder summer, can lead to an increase in the price of the current vintage.
-This kind of price increase cannot be observed in the technology industry through new information regarding the upcoming products.
-The increase in prices are only observed after a significant amount of time as in valuable antiques.
-However, the price increase in our study occurs without having to wait for a long period of time.
-Thus, the problem investigated here has unique features as it combines similar characteristics of information signaling from various industries for a single product and in a short span of time.
+This kind of price increase has not been observed in the technology industry when new information regarding the upcoming products is available.
+The increased prices are only observed after a significant amount of time, as with valuable antiques.
+However, the price increase in our study occurs without having to wait for a long period.
+Thus, the problem investigated here has unique features, as it combines similar characteristics of information signaling from various industries for a single product and in a short span of time.

 Our study has some limitations.
 Longer time series data can be used to test and enrich the price evolution of wine futures and bottled wine.
-Our study employs data only from the most popular Bordeaux winemakers and ignores fine wine producers from other regions.
+Our study employs data only from the most popular Bordeaux winemakers and ignores wine producers from other regions.
 Our work also sheds light into future research directions.
 A longer time series data can help develop models that predict the price of wine futures and bottled wine.
-Such prediction models can help other parties, e.g. restaurateurs and investors who engage in the trade of wine.
-Our model can be expanded to consider other financing options such as debts and loans in order to increase the distributor's budget allocation.
-Our study, along with Noparumpa et al. (2015), lead to an elevated desire to establish a futures market in the US.
-Future research needs to address regulatory policies and legal requirements in order to arrive at an economically healthy futures market.
-Moreover, future research can examine the benefits of dynamically adjusting the distributor's budget each year in a multi-period setting.
+Such prediction models can help other parties, e.g., restaurateurs and investors who engage in the trade of wine.
+Our model can be expanded to consider other financing options such as debts and loans to increase the distributor's budget allocation.
+Our study, along with Noparumpa et al. (2015), points to the potential success of a futures market in the United States.
+Future research needs to address regulatory policies and legal requirements to arrive at an economically healthy futures market.
+Moreover, future research can examine the benefits of dynamically adjusting the distributor's budget each year in a multiperiod setting.